HEPATITIS/HIV PROJECT DESCRIPTION

 TAG’s Hepatitis Project has been at the forefront of a global HCV treatment access education and advocacy movement.
 The project has been instrumental in building a global coalition of activists in low- and middle-income countries who are advocating for access to these cures and for care for all people with HCV.
 However, due to disease progression, sobriety, and adherence restrictions imposed by governments and payers, pricing barriers, limited voluntary licensing by originator companies, and delays in drug registration, most countries can not afford to initiate treatment programs with DAAs.
 Without access to affordable, high-quality generic DAAs, global targets to reduce HCV incidence and mortality will be unattainable.
 Most people in need of HCV treatment will remain untreated - and the epidemic will continue to spread.
 TAG’s treatment activism shares campaign strategies and advocacy tools with partners domestically and in low- and middle-income country settings.

-Community education, organizing and empowerment are prerequisites for successful and sustainable advocacy.
+Community education, organizing and empowerment are a prerequisite for successful and sustainable advocacy.
 TAG participates in community consultations and advocates for people who are most at risk and most under-served to be involved in HCV planning and policy-making processes.
 Recent campaigns put harm reduction approaches as central to curbing the HCV epidemic, and these efforts include supporting the establishment of supervised injection facilities and safe consumption spaces.
-With hepatitis C, political will and resource mobilization are needed at the highest levels – including United Nations (UN) agencies such as the World Health Organization (WHO) and pressure must be kept on originator and generic companies to achieve price reductions and remove other access barriers.
+With hepatitis C, political will and resource mobilization are needed at the highest levels - including United Nations (UN) agencies such as the World Health Organization (WHO) and pressure must be kept on originator and generic companies to achieve price reductions and remove other access barriers.